exceedone/exment-manual/docs/table.md

 ※ If you want to perform duplicate judgment on only one type of column and prevent duplicate registration, set the unique column to YES in the [custom column setting](/column.md).

+※ In the case of a 1:N relationship (see [Relation settings in Exment](/relation.md)), when configuring a composite unique key for a child table, the parent table can also be selected as part of the unique key.
+This allows duplicate checks to be performed within the same parent record.

 ### Compare two columns
 Compares the two columns when creating and updating data.
 You can save only if the column values ​​match the set conditions.
 If they do not match, an error message is displayed.